Zethyst/NewsApp-2.0/README.md

-<h1 align="center">NewsRadar - Your Trusted News Source</h1>
+<h1 align="center">Newstation - Your Trusted News Source</h1>

-<p>NewsRadar is a sleek and modern news website built to deliver the latest and most relevant news to users.
-With a user-friendly interface and a wide range of categories, NewsRadar keeps you informed on everything that matters.
+<p>Newstation is a sleek and modern news website built to deliver the latest and most relevant news to users.
+With a user-friendly interface and a wide range of categories, Newstation keeps you informed on everything that matters.
 Developed with React.js, this project showcases responsive design, efficient user interactions, and seamless navigation.
-Stay updated with NewsRadar, your go-to news destination! </p>
+Stay updated with Newstation, your go-to news destination! </p>

 [Visit Now](https://zethyst.github.io/Newsapp/) 🚀
 ### `npm start`